mugas/gsCreations/content/blog/what-is-accessibility-on-the-web-and-why-it-is-important.md

 ---
 type: Web Performance
 language: Web
-title: " What is Accessibility on the web and why it is important?"
+title: " What is  Web Accessibility and why it is important?"
 summary: >
   Accessibility should be implemented on all websites as a process with continuous improvement.
 Not only is better for people, but it's also good for